pingcap/docs/tikv-configuration-file.md

 ### master-key

 + Specifies the master key if encryption is enabled.
-To learn how to configure a master key, see [Encryption at Rest - configure encryption](/encryption-at-rest.md#configure-encryption).
+To learn how to configure a master key, see [Encryption at Rest - Configure encryption](/encryption-at-rest.md#configure-encryption).

 ### previous-master-key

 + Specifies the old master key when rotating the new master key.
 The configuration format is the same as that of `master-key`.
-To learn how to configure a master key, see [Encryption at Rest - configure encryption](/encryption-at-rest.md#configure-encryption).
+To learn how to configure a master key, see [Encryption at Rest - Configure encryption](/encryption-at-rest.md#configure-encryption).

 ## `import`